Laksh-star/dr-house-in-house/mastra-ai-complete-article.md

 });
 ```

-This implementation demonstrates several advanced features: agent memory allows each doctor to remember previous cases and build diagnostic experience over time.
-Real-time collaboration enables agents to communicate and challenge each other's diagnoses.
-The evaluation system validates medical accuracy through automated scoring.
-Workflow branching handles both obvious cases requiring immediate attention and complex conditions needing full investigation.
-Complete observability tracks each step of the diagnostic process with audit trails.
+This implementation demonstrates several key features: persistent memory maintains conversation context for each agent across interactions.
+Multi-agent collaboration enables doctors to communicate and challenge each other's diagnoses.
+The evaluation system includes medical accuracy scoring capabilities.
+Workflow orchestration handles different diagnostic paths from initial assessment through specialist consultation.
+Basic observability provides execution tracking and logs.

-The result is a sophisticated system that processes patient symptoms through multiple specialist perspectives, challenges conventional thinking (House's signature approach), and provides ethically-reviewed diagnoses while maintaining the character personalities that made the show compelling.
+The result is a system that processes patient symptoms through multiple specialist perspectives, challenges conventional thinking (House's signature approach), and maintains the distinct character personalities that made the show compelling.

-This medical simulation represents just one domain application of Mastra's broader capabilities, but it illustrates how the framework handles complex agent interactions, tool orchestration, and workflow management in a real-world scenario.
+This medical simulation represents one domain application of Mastra's capabilities, illustrating how the framework handles agent interactions, tool integration, and workflow coordination in a focused implementation.

 ## Real-World Applications Beyond Entertainment